|Alma Mater:||Troy State|

 Frady played collegiately at Troy State and helped the Trojans reach the Division II World Series twice.
 In 1986, his team won the national championship and was later named the best Division II team of all-time at the 1997 Division II College World Series.

-As the head coach of the German National Team from 2004-14, Frady won more than 100 games in international competition, and in 2010 he was named European Coach of the Year.
+As the head coach of the German National Team, Frady won more than 100 games in international competition from 2004-14, and in 2010 he was named European Coach of the Year.

 In the spring of 2008, his squad came just two games shy of qualifying for the Beijing Olympics.
 In 2009, he led the squad to a win over China in the Baseball World Cup.
 That was just over a month after the German team defeated the United States at the World Baseball Challenge in British Columbia and finished in second place.